- Research 2025-2026

 - Produce high quality research with meaningful policy impact, build capabilities of its researchers, and engage with academics, practitioners and policy makers on issues of importance for economic development in Pakistan and the world.

-- Contribute to Lahore School’s overall mission by supporting high quality research of its graduate programs, ensuring that its researchers meet the international ethical standards, effectively managing its Research Development Fund grants programme and ensuring that international conferences participated by faculty under its training programme meet its academic standards.
+- Contribute to Lahore School’s overall mission by supporting high quality research of its graduate programs, ensuring that its researchers meet the international ethical standards, effectively managing the Lahore School Research Development Fund (LSDRF) grants programme and ensuring that international conferences participated by faculty under its training programme meet its academic standards.

 Objectives: